BroadbandForum/usp-test/1-messages-and-path-names.md

      }
     ```

-2. Allow the EUT to send an DeleteResponse.
+2. Allow the EUT to send an DeleteResp.

 #### Test Metrics

-1. The EUT sends a DeleteResponse containing an empty oper_success element.
+1. The EUT sends a DeleteResp containing an empty oper_success element.

 ### 1.26 Delete message with allow partial false, invalid object